ppy/osu-wiki/wiki/Client/Quick_play/en.md

 **Quick play** is a queue-based multiplayer mode introduced to [osu!(lazer)](/wiki/Client/Release_stream/Lazer) on October 29, 2025 ([release](https://github.com/ppy/osu/releases/tag/2025.1029.1-lazer)).
 It is the first queue-based multiplayer system introduced to the game.

+*Note: osu!mania 4K and 7K are split into separate queues and are thus referred to as separate modes.*

 ## Interface

 Users may access quick play by navigating to `play > multi > quick play` via the main menu.
 The traditional multiplayer lobby interface is accessible via the `lounge` option.

 ![](img/quick-play-main-menu.png "Main menu interface")

 To queue for a match, first select a [mode](/wiki/Game_mode), then click the button to queue for a match.
-Note that osu!mania 4K and 7K are split into separate queues.

 ![](img/quick-play-queue-panel.png "Mode selection")